Duke Cancer Institute Duke University Medical Center Durham, North Carolina

 More than 300 clinicians and researchers within the DCI represent 12 basic and clinical departments.
 These researchers are dedicated to a broad spectrum of cancer research and the translation of that research into the latest in patient care.

-The Institute comprises 10 disease-site and 7 approached-based research programs representing areas of specialized expertise and focus on basic, translational, clinical, and population research.
-The disease-site programs include Brain Tumor, Breast, Gynecologic, Thoracic, Gastrointestinal, Hematologic Malignancies, Prostate, Melanoma, Sarcoma, and Pediatric cancers.
-The approached-based programs include Radiation Oncology and Imaging; Cancer Prevention, Detection and Control; Cancer Genetics and Genomics; Cellular and immunological Therapy; Cancer Biology and Regulation; Chemical Genomics and Structural Biology; and Nucleic Acid Biology.
+The Institute comprises 11 disease-site and 9 approached-based research programs representing areas of specialized expertise and focus on basic, translational, clinical, and population research.
+The disease-site programs include Brain Tumor, Breast, Gynecologic, Thoracis, Gastrointestinal, Hematologic Malignancies, Prostate, Head and Neck, Endocrine Neoplasias, Melanoma, Sarcoma, and Pediatric cancers.
+The approached-based programs include Tumor Biology, Cancer Genetics and Genomics, Cancer Control and Population Sciences, Neuro-Oncology, Women’s Cancer, Hematologic Malignancies and Cellular Therapies, Solid Tumor Therapeutics, Radiation Oncology and Imaging, and Developmental Therapeutics.

 DCI researchers bring a diversity of knowledge which has led to a number of significant collaborations on campus and beyond.
 In one notable partnership at Duke, the DCI is collaborating with the Nicholas School of the Environment to unravel the relationship between genes and the environment in order to understand better why some people develop disease and why some remain unaffected when exposed to the same environmental factors.